 Data Collection

 Prepare a data file, this will depend on the software you have access to.
-So far the easiest and cheapest way I have found is to use Xcel that can then normally be uploaded into a stats software package (accessed on a University computer) and you can use formula’s from this program to obtain most of the basic stats you will need for a first draft data analysis.
+So far the easiest and cheapest way I have found is to use Xcel.
+It can normally be uploaded into a stats software package accessed on a University computer.
+You can use formula’s from this program to obtain most of the basic stats you will need for a first draft data analysis.
 Remember, have the variable along the x axis (across the top) and participant number along the y (down the side).
 Determine and define your variables, also create a code book to label any values.
 Borrow a book that can guide you through the research steps and the software program.
-This is the one I used: Pallant, J. (2013).
-SPSS survival manual.
-McGraw-Hill Education (UK).
-If you are a student, check with your university IT team to see what software you can access or download onto your personal computer.

 Statistics